Competitions

 "Product managers make great CEOs, GMs, and COOs because they are used to working across the entire company to move projects forward."
 With the right skills and a passion for solving a customer's pain points, the following could be a career path for any product manager.

 The above career path is not the only, but a definite career path any person confronts in general in his/her product management career.
-However, let us have a look at a few distinct career paths followed by famous CEOs who were Product Managers at one point or the other, such as: Satya Nadella -> Engineer at Sun -> engineering product management and executive roles at Microsoft -> CEO Shantanu Narayen -> Apple -> Director of products at Silicon Graphics -> sold his startup to Adobe -> CEO Marissa Mayer -> Engineer at Google -> senior product management roles at Google -> CEO at Yahoo.
+However, let us have a look at a few distinct career paths followed by famous CEOs who were Product Managers at one point or another, such as: Satya Nadella -> Engineer at Sun -> Engineering product management and executive roles at Microsoft -> CEO Shantanu Narayen -> Apple -> Director of products at Silicon Graphics -> sold his startup to Adobe -> CEO Marissa Mayer -> Engineer at Google -> senior product management roles at Google -> CEO at Yahoo.

 Become A Product Manager In Four Months!
 Don't Miss This Chance To Learn From Top-Notch PM Experts Along With 2+ Live Projects, Mock Interviews, And Profile-building Sessions.